 If your physical health is a priority, then it’s important to be scheduling in enough quality shut-eye.

-Getting enough sleep every night has been linked to keeping your immune system strong by allowing your body to recuperate and restore itself every night.8
+Getting enough sleep every night has been linked to keeping your immune system strong by allowing your body to recuperate and restore itself every night while lack of sleep weakens your immune function.8

-Sleep duration has even been linked to appetite, obesity and body mass index too.9
+Sleep duration plays an important role when it comes to appetite, obesity, and body mass index too.9

 As you can see, getting enough quality sleep offers you a lot of positive benefits towards living a happy, fit and healthy life every day.

-If you are experiencing problems sleeping, you may wish to consider undertaking our free online sleep assessment to better understand how to improve your restful state and overall health.
+If you are getting too little sleep or experiencing problems sleeping, you may wish to consider undertaking our free online sleep assessment to better understand how to improve your restful state and overall health.